econrad003/magic_squares/README.md

 *Euler.py*

 * Implements a class *GraecoLatinMagic* which takes produces a magic square using an algorithm that Leonhard Euler liked.
 The only difficulty is finding the Latin squares to make it work.

+*Kronecker_product*

+* Implements the Kronecker product.
+(I guess you could call them "four loops".)
+In any case, the classes of magic and semimagic squares are both closed under the Kronecker product.
+But if you are only interested in magic squares with entries from *1* through *n<sup>2</sup>*, then expect some disappointment from this particular module.
+It does have a "four loop", that is a nested for loop with four levels.

 *Moschopoulos.py*